 Under 'Abd al-Malik's successor, al-Walid (705-15), the 'taxes and burdens' on Christians were increased.
-Syriac writers attribute variously to Walid, 'Umar II (717-20), and Yazid II (720-4) the rulings that the blood price for a Christian was fixed at half that for a Moslem, that the evidence of Christians against a Moslem was to be invalid in court, and that no Christian should hold the office of judge, or raise his voice in prayer, or wear a qabiya period normally apply the expression 'Tayyaye' to the dominant religious group, the Moslems, rather than (as previously) to the Beduins.
+Syriac writers attribute variously to Walid, 'Umar II (717-20), and Yazid II (720-4) the rulings that the blood price for a Christian was fixed at half that for a Moslem, that the evidence of Christians against a Moslem was to be invalid in court, and that no Christian should hold the office of judge, or raise his voice in prayer, or wear a qabiya period normally apply the expression 'Tayyaye' to the dominant religious group, the Moslems, 'Chr.
+Zuqnin'.
+Syriac writers of the Moslem rather than (as previously) to the Beduins.